This post may contain affiliate links.

 How to make the seasoning mix

-- Combine all of the spices in a mason jar.
+- Combine all of the spices in a mason jar, or another airtight container.

 - Quick Tip!
 This recipe will fit in an 8 ounce mason jar.
 If doubling the recipe, use a pint size or 16 ounce mason jar.